top of page

 4. The outer world is a mirror to the inner world.
 GIGO, like with computers.
 Garbage In, Garbage Out.

-5. The world will not bend on its knees to make anyone happy.
+5. The world will not bend its knee to make anyone happy.
 That is not its purpose.
 It is not even a sensible expectation of the world.
 However, it is packed with opportunities and resources.
 A closed door is not necessarily a locked door.

-6. Garbage has its place, better kept there.
-In yourself, in people, and in the literal sense of the word.
+6. Garbage has its place, and is better kept there, in yourself, in others, and in the literal sense of the word.

-8. Fear of the pain is worse than the pain itself.
+8. Fear of pain is worse than the pain itself.

-9. Proving self-worth to others is a vacuum for time and energy.
-It’s like that poster I saw, it read “Don’t go around telling people your problems.
-70% don’t give a shit, 30% are glad”.
+9. Proving your self-worth to others is a vacuum for time and energy.
+It’s like a poster I saw that read “Don’t go around telling people your problems.
+70% don’t give a s**t, 30% are glad”.

-10. Mess can be cleaned up in a room.
-Not always the case in relationships.
+10. Mess can be cleaned up in a room, but that is not always the case in relationships.

-11. Being articulate and eloquent could backfire without empathy.
+11. Being articulate and eloquent can backfire without empathy.
 Empathy without appropriate expression is ineffective.
 Remember to gift-wrap a present.

 12. Driving is easier after the storm has settled.
 Unless, of course, you are a supertanker on the high seas.
 Are you?